App-vNext/Polly/docs/strategies/index.md

 ## Usage

-Extensions for adding resilience strategies to e builders are provided by each strategy.
+Extensions for adding resilience strategies to the builders are provided by each strategy.
 Depending on the type of strategy, these extensions may be available for both `ResiliencePipelineBuilder` and `ResiliencePipelineBuilder<T>` or just one of them.
 Proactive strategies like timeout or rate limiter are available for both types of builders, while specialized reactive strategies are only available for `ResiliencePipelineBuilder<T>`.
 Adding multiple resilience strategies is supported.

 Each resilience strategy provides: